Sri Lanka Top Fives

 4. Eat like a Sri Lankan

 The varied cuisine is fantastic, from crabs caught near Jaffna in the north and prawns from the south coast, to traditional meat or vegetarian curries, flavored with locally grown spices and herbs.
-Just ask for yoghurt if you need to tone down the spice!
+Just ask for yogurt if you need to tone down the spice!

 5. Afternoon tea at Amangalla